 On October 14, 2017 at 08:46 UTC the “Progress MS-07” unmanned supply spacecraft was launched from Baykonur Cosmodrome to the International Space Station.
 The spacecraft was orbited by the “Soyuz-2.1A” rocket-carrier.

 On October 13, 2017 at 09:28 UTC the “Rockot” rocket-carrier was launched from Plesetsk Cosmodrome, Arkhangelsk region, North Russia.
 The launch was performed by Russian Aerospace Defence Forces.
 The rocket orbited the “Sentinel-5P” European environmental satellite.
 The satellite will collect daily air quality measurements over every major city on Earth.

 On October 11, 2017 at 22:53 UTC the "Falcon 9” rocket-carrier was launched from LC-39A of the Kennedy Space Center at Cape Canaveral, Florida.
 The launch was performed by the "SpaceX” private company supported by the 45th Space Wing of US Air Force.
 The rocket orbited the “SES-11” (Echostar-105) telecommunication satellite.

-On June 1, 2017 at 00:17 UTC the Japanese H-2A rocket was launched from Tanegashima Cosmodrome situated at the island located 115 km south of Kyushu.
+On October 9, 2017 at 22:01 UTC (on October 10 at 07:01 local time) the Japanese H-2A rocket was launched from Tanegashima Cosmodrome situated at the island located 115 km south of Kyushu.
 Kyushu is the third largest island of Japan and most southwesterly of its four main islands.
-The rocket orbited the “QZS-2” (Quasi-Zenith Satellite-2) navigation satellite to help augment Global Positioning System services over the Japanese Islands and the Asia Pacific Region by increasing GPS availability and accuracy.
+The rocket orbited the “Michibiki-4” navigation satellite for Quasi-Zenith Satellite System.